xbklairith/bitkub-python/README.md

 # bitkub-python
-A Python wrapper for Bitkub API
+A Python client for Bitkub API